truenas/documentation/content/GettingStarted/Install/InstallingSCALE.md

 * If the system starts to boot but hangs with this repeated error message: `run_interrupt_driven_hooks: still waiting after 60 seconds for xpt_config`, go into the system BIOS and look for an onboard device configuration for a `1394 Controller`.
 If present, disable that device and try booting again.
 * If the burned image fails to boot and the image was burned using a Windows system, wipe the USB stick before trying a second burn using a utility such as [Active@ KillDisk](https://www.killdisk.com/eraser.html).
-  Otherwise, the second burn attempt fails as Windows does not understand the partition that was written from the image file.
+  Otherwise, the second burn attempt fails as Windows does not understand the partition written from the image file.
   Be very careful to specify the correct USB stick when using a wipe utility!
 {{< /expand >}}
 {{< /expand >}}